Tuesday, June 26, 2012

 5. He, too, took a bullet in the head and fell backward

 See what I mean?
-No wonder why they were such great pals with Spillane.
+No wonder they were such great pals with Spillane.

-In all fairness it’s not that bad; it’s just that I expected more after reading Quarry in the Middle.
-It’s probably perfect reading when you’re on the plane.
-So here’s a good tip for your next travel, it will make waiting in airport queues easier and you won’t pay much attention to turbulence.
+I expected more after reading Quarry in the Middle.
+It’s probably perfect reading when you’re on the plane and you hardly need to concentrate.
+So here’s a good tip for your next travel: it will make waiting in queues easier, and you won’t pay much attention to turbulence.

 2/5